genffy/3b/README.md

 Chinese version: [中文版](./README.zh.md)

-> Studio B3 (B-3 Bomber) is a sophisticated editor designed for content creation, catering to various formats such as
+> AutoDev Editor(formerly Studio B3) (B-3 Bomber) is a sophisticated editor designed for content creation, catering to various formats such as
 > blogs, articles, user stories, and more.

 Mission: Our primary goal is to create an editor similar to [AutoDev](https://github.com/unit-mesh/auto-dev).